svlark/svlark.github.io/_posts/2018-07-28-Guatemala-the-first-half.md

 The hanging bridge through the jungle

 ![Torre](https://user-images.githubusercontent.com/13930968/43362028-5f015134-929d-11e8-9b31-c4882e1c1223.jpg)
-El Torre Mirador
+I'm at the top and Lo's at the bottom

-![On top of the Torre](https://user-images.githubusercontent.com/13930968/43361928-1801ee12-929b-11e8-8fbb-3f3daf7122ba.jpg) I'm at the top and Lo's at the bottom
+![On top of the Torre](https://user-images.githubusercontent.com/13930968/43361928-1801ee12-929b-11e8-8fbb-3f3daf7122ba.jpg) It feels like you can see Honduras from here

 ![family pool](https://user-images.githubusercontent.com/13930968/43362019-3d127526-929d-11e8-9026-bef0ef3edbbc.jpg)
 We love the pool at Tijax